 • Record tag codes in numerical order - this will make it much easier to enter the data.

 • Submit all data in a single spreadsheet file and enter data on a single worksheet.
-There is no need to create a new sheet for each set of 25 tags in an attempt to mimic the paper sheet.
+DO NOT create a new sheet for each set of 25 tags or otherwise attempt to mimic the appearance of the paper sheet.

 • DO NOT use ditto marks or other notations to indicate that the data for a given cell is the same as the cell above it.